 Tse thanked Singh for bringing this forward.
 They stated that they knew a lot of research went into the document as they have been in conversation together this week.
 Tse asked Singh to elaborate on why the MSU should take a stance on this issue and why it directly concerned students of the MSU and McMaster.
 They stated that the MSU doesn’t speak on other political issues of the day and they haven’t made political statements in other situations where democracy wasn’t being held up around the world.

 Singh stated that this was important as it was brought forward by their constituents and that it should be discussed.
 They added that there was a large student body who come from Hong Kong and are in Canada.
-Singh stated that with the amount of support already existing they felt that it should be brought forward as it was close to the hearts of other students.
+Singh stated that with the amount of support already received, they felt that it should be brought forward as it was close to the hearts of other students.

 Vote on Motion